-Safety Equipment Type OE Structure Harness Bar CASC-OR Legal Roll Bar CASC-OR Legal Roll Cage OEM 3 Point Belt Approved Approved Approved No FMVSS 209 4 Point Belt with ASM Approved Approved Approved No FIA 4-point Belts with ASM No With FHR With FHR No SFI or FIA 5- or 6-point Belts No With FHR Approved Approved Snell M2010+ Helmet Approved Approved Approved No Snell SA2010+ Helmet Approved Approved Approved Approved SFI 31.1/2010+ Helmet Approved Approved Approved Approved FIA 8860-2004/2018+ Helmet Approved Approved Approved Approved OEM Seat with Whiplash Protection Approved Approved Approved No Reclining Sport Seat (recommend ECE 17 or FMVSS208 std.)
+CASC-OR Legal Roll CASC-OR Legal Roll Safety Equipment Type OE Structure Harness Bar Bar Cage OEM 3 Point Belt Approved Approved Approved No FMVSS 209 4 Point Belt with ASM Approved Approved Approved No FIA 4-point Belts with ASM No With FHR With FHR No SFI or FIA 5- or 6-point Belts No With FHR Approved Approved Snell M2015+ or ECE R22.05 Helmet Approved Approved Approved No Snell SA2015+ Helmet Approved Approved Approved Approved SFI 31.1/2015+ Helmet Approved Approved Approved Approved FIA 8860-2018+ Helmet Approved Approved Approved Approved OEM Seat with Whiplash Protection Approved Approved Approved No Reclining Sport Seat (recommend ECE 17 or FMVSS208 std.)
 Approved Approved Approved No SFI approved or FIA homologated fixed back seats Approved Approved Approved Approved

-- 1.1.1.
-All safety equipment must be in good working condition.
-Examples given, but not limited to, no impacts to helmets, no strain marks or tears in belt webbing, seats must be free of structural cracks, etc. - 1.1.2.
-All safety equipment must be installed per the safety equipment manufacturer's recommendations and must be approved for the vehicle in which it is being installed.
-See Appendix A for non-OE safety equipment installation requirements. - 1.1.3.
-Recommended or required standards: - Two-point (vintage) belts must be upgraded to three-point meeting FMVSS209 or ECER16.04 standards. - 2.
+- All safety equipment must be in good working condition.
+Examples given, but not limited to, no impacts to helmets, no strain marks or tears in belt webbing, seats must be free of structural cracks, etc. - .2 All safety equipment must be installed per the safety equipment manufacturer's recommendations and must be approved for the vehicle in which it is being installed.
+See Appendix A for non-OE safety equipment installation requirements. - .3 Recommended or required standards: - Two-point (vintage) belts must be upgraded to three-point meeting FMVSS209 or ECER16.04 standards. - 2.
 All three-point belts must meet FMVSS209 or ECER16.04 standards. - Four Point belts must meet FMVSS209 or ECER16.04 standards, be approved by the manufacturer for the vehicle, and have an integrated Anti-Submarining Mechanism from the manufacturer.
 Note that some "Tuner" belts do not meet these standards.
 Burden of proof for validity and correct installation is on the driver of the car. - 4.
 Five- or Six-point belts consisting of two shoulder straps, two waist straps and one or two crotch strap(s) must meet one of the following standards: SFI 16.1, 16.2, FIA 8853-98 or newer. - Belts must be within the SFI or FIA recommended validity dates.
 For SFI belts, two years from the date of manufacture indicated on the SFI label.
-For FIA standards belts, before the date of expiry on the FIA label. - 1.1.4.
-Belts must be used in complete original sets; e.g.: lap belts from one set cannot be used with shoulder belts from another set. - 1.1.5.
-"CG-Lock" devices are permitted.
-Other devices that lock the lap belt portion of the stock seat belt in place may be permitted if approved by the scrutineer. - 1.1.6.
-An additional lap belt may be worn over some stock seat belts during competition to help restrain participant movement.
-Only a lap belt can be used for this purpose; i.e.; no shoulder straps, and the additional lap belt shall not interfere with the operation of the stock restraint system. - 1.1.7.
-Any vehicle equipped with non-DOT racing slicks shall meet all safety regulations requirements for MOD1.
+For FIA standards belts, before the date of expiry on the FIA label. - .4 Belts must be used in complete original sets; e.g.: lap belts from one set cannot be used with shoulder belts from another set - .5 "CG-Lock" devices are permitted.
+Other devices that lock the lap belt portion of the stock seat belt in place may be permitted if approved by the scrutineer. - .6 An additional lap belt may be worn over some stock seat belts during competition to help restrain participant movement.
+Only a lap belt can be used for this purpose; i.e.; no shoulder straps, and the additional lap belt shall not interfere with the operation of the stock restraint system. - .7 Any vehicle equipped with non-DOT racing slicks shall meet all safety regulations requirements for MOD.